siyuxie2025/607-project-03/docs/OPTIMIZATION.md

 # Lessons Learned
-At the beginning, I believed parallelization would increase the code runtime and I found it quite surprising when there was no much improvement.
+At the beginning, I believed parallelization would improve the code runtime.
+However,I found it quite surprising when there was no much improvement.
 I tried to debug the code and parallelization structure.
-However, I found that it was because that the package `quantes` that I used has GIL (Global Interpreter Lock) issue.
-I should choose C++/C based packages if I were to perform parallelization computation.
+I found that it was because that the package `quantes` that I used has GIL (Global Interpreter Lock) issue.
+I should choose C++/C based packages if I were to perform parallelization computation in the future.
+Running `src/tests.py` for a small parallelization , we can only see a 1.15x speed improvement.
 Another useful technique is tablized variance, mean and division computation.
 They would improve the numerical stability when there're extreme values.
 However, I think in this code example, array computing would not be that helpful unless the contextual vector  is sparse and high-dimensional.